phetsims/vector-addition/doc/implementation-notes.md

 _Removing a vector_: When a vector is added, `VectorCreatorPanelSlot` creates closures that handle disposing of the vector when it's returned to the slot (see `animateVectorBackListener`) or when the `VectorSet` associated with the slot is cleared by pressing the eraser button or Reset All button (see `removeVectorListener`).  `VectorSetNode` similarly creates a closure that observers the `VectorSet` and removes Nodes associated with a vector that is removed.

+### Scenes
-**Scenes**: A scene consists of a graph and its vector set(s).
+A scene consists of a graph and its vector set(s).
 In this sim, there is no "scene" model element, and scenes are managed sole by the view.
 [SceneNode](https://github.com/phetsims/vector-addition/blob/master/js/common/view/SceneNode.js) is the base class.
 In the _Explore 1D_ screen, there 2 scenes, corresponding to the horizontal and vertical graph orientations.
 In the other screens, there are 2 scenes, corresponding to the Cartesian and Polar snap modes.
 Switch beteween scenes using the radio buttons that are located at the bottom-right of the ScreenView.

 ## Model